Global Health and International Partnerships

 MedJet: UofC's Alumni Association has a new partnership with MedjetAssist.
 MedJet is a world leader in medical evacuation.
 They offer preferred rates to our faculty, staff and students.
-As a Medjet member if you become hospitalized 242 kms or more from home, virtually anywhere in the world, Medjet will arrange medical transfer to the hosital of your choice.
-For more information check www.ucalgary.ca/alumni/benefits/medjetassist
+As a Medjet member if you become hospitalized 242 kms or more from home, virtually anywhere in the world, Medjet will arrange medical transfer to the hospital of your choice.
+For more information check www.medjet.com

 Click here to find out more.